-Life insurance plays many roles after the insured dies, such as providing their family with death benefits, paying funeral costs and ensuring there are enough funds to encompass estate tax if any is owed.
+Life insurance plays many roles after the insured dies.
+It provides the family with death benefits to help funeral costs and it ensures there are enough funds to encompass estate tax if any is owed.

 After the pre-determined set of time is over, the insurance policy is no longer effective.
 At that point, you’ll have to find a new policy.

 Regardless of which option they choose, the amount paid monthly remains the same.
 The younger you are when you buy a policy, the lower the monthly premium payment.

 If every payment is met punctually, and the insured dies within the period they choose, the beneficiary will receive death benefits.

 For those with the foresight to buy basic life insurance, term life insurance is a better option than whole life due to its simplicity and low cost.